bgschiller/preventing-errors-with-typescript/README.md

     Type '"en"' is not assignable to type '"es"'.
 ```

-How can we improve the situation?
-Let's take stock first:
-- the main `translate` function accepts and returns a `string`, even though we just decided that was a mistake for `toEnglish` and friends.
-- `toEnglish` only translates from Spanish and not German, `toGerman` only from English and not Spanish, `toSpanish` only from English and not German.
+The heart of the issue is that `toEnglish` only translates from Spanish and not from German, `toGerman` only from English and not Spanish, `toSpanish` only from English and not German.
+Let's enable those functions to accept a word from any language.
+First, we'll need a type for it.

-Let's fix the second item first.

 ```typescript
 type Word = English | Spanish | German;